Amateur radio propagation beacon: Weak Signal Propagation Reporter Network (WSPR)

 the Internet.
 The WSPRnet website provides detailed propagation report databases and real-time graphical maps of propagation paths.

 Synchronized Beacon Project

 The Synchronized Beacon Project (SBP) is an effort to deploy coordinated beacon transmitters on 50 MHz using a one-minute transmitting sequence of PI4, CW, and unmodulated carrier.
 Since modern beacon transmitters are multi-mode and frequency-agile, beacons that normally transmit on other time-multiplexed modes such as WSPR can take part in the SBP when not transmitting in their primary mode.
 Beacons alternating between frequencies on the same band should sign CALL/S when transmitting on the SBP frequency to ensure unique entries in band-specific propagation report databases.

+High Power Beacons

+In the United States, the FCC allows a maximum power output of 100W PEP for beacons.
+2M Beacons typically run lower power (QRP) in operation, however a few stations have significantly more power at 50W PEP at the middle of the power output limit.
+Two stations transmit at or near the power limit top end.
+The WA7X Beacon, in Grid DM49ho, is the listed as the beacon transmitting at 100W EICRP.

+The KR4GPI 2M Beacon, in Grid FM08ug, transmits at 70W PEP and 413W ERP is the most powerful East of the Mississippi River, which is the FCC's dividing line for the country.
+KR4GPI also operates the only 10M RTTY Beacon worldwide at 28292.0 kHz at 1.9kw ERP.
+The beacon transmits at 50 degrees from a directional antenna.
+The intended reception regions include the heavily populated East Coast Corridor and New England areas of the United States and Western Europe.

+Higher power beacons are typically setup for regional coverage as opposed to local, and for propagation research and band openings.
+As Parks on the Air and Summits on the Air gain in popularity, these beacons can assist in determining if activators and hunters can work certain activation sites.